 Overall, the sooner the fungus and mildew are removed, the sooner you can have some peace of mind.
 Below you can find some common costs of mold removal and how to save money, but keep in mind that they will differ for each situation and those listed below are only considered estimates.

 As long as the mold is less than 10 square feet and is not hard to reach, you should be able to remove it with a few different home remedies.
 Keeping in mind that you will be doing the dirty work, the cost of the cleaning products – either bleach, vinegar, borax, etc. – should be less than $10.

 But if the mold has contaminated the air ducts and is dispersed into breathing air, the situation can quickly become dangerous as there are spores floating throughout the home.
 Don’t hesitate to contact a mold remediation professional.

 Mold Remediation Costs for Larger Jobs

-For cases that are larger than 10 square feet, the cost can range anywhere from $500 to $4,000, depending on how far it has spread and where it is located on the property.
+For cases that are larger than 10 square feet, the cost can range anywhere from $500 to $4,000 for mold abatement services, depending on how far it has spread and where it is located on the property.